santoshpavan/task-manager/README.md

 * Implemented pagination, filtering and sorting of the tasks for the user.

 * Implemented email notification feature for the changes being performed on the tasks using the [Sendgrid](https://sendgrid.com/docs/for-developers/sending-email/quickstart-nodejs/) service.

+* Performed automated testing of the application using Jest testing framework.